 You should have your boiler professionally serviced at least once per year.
 A clean and serviced appliance will operate more economically and will have a longer service life.

 Efficiency of Main Heating System (Gas or Oil)

 This dwelling has an oil/gas main heating system.
-The efficiency of the boiler is greater than or equal to 70% but less than 80%.
+The efficiency of the boiler in this dwelling is greater than or equal to 86%.
+No specific action is advised.